dipteshkanojia/academic-kickstart/content/home/experience.md

   * Multilingual Translation of Sentiment in Tweets
   * Automatic Video Description
   * Computational Humour (Collaboration with the CFILT Lab, IIT Bombay)
   * Fake News Detection with Evidence Summarization

-  Aprat from these research topics, I also co-teach the NLP module at the Department of Computer Science at Surrey.
 	"""

 [[experience]]